The Language Integration Program (LIP) for learning French or English swiftly and smoothly

 Being a part of a bilingual school in France often requires a certain level of French and English, which is not always the case for children who have lived abroad for years, or even all of their lives.
 For these pupils, there is a solution: the Language Integration Program (LIP) offered by the bilingual schools, EIB Grenelle and EIB de La Jonchère.

 A crucial aspect of the LIP is the establishment of a homeroom class, where students attend all their lessons in the language in which they feel comfortable, either English or French, alongside their classmates.
 This arrangement fosters a sense of belonging and inclusion, allowing pupils to interact and bond socially with their peers.
-They will study in their dominant language for 13 hours per week.
+They will study in their dominant language for 13 hours a week.

 Recognising that pupils may need additional support or reinforcement in their language learning journey, the LIP offers a dedicated space for language reinforcement in small groups.
 This framework allows educators to respond to specific needs and age-appropriate language challenges, ensuring that learners receive individual attention and assistance.